puntotech/rxjs-docu/README.md

+# Index

+- What is RxJS Docu?
+- Introduction
+- ¿Qué es RxJS Docu?
+- Introducción

+# What is RxJS Docu?

+This project is based on the official [RxJS documentation](https://rxjs.dev/), and constitutes the Spanish documentation.
+As well as the examples which can be found in the official documentation, other examples have been added that allow the reader to broaden her/his knowledge on RxJS.

+> Think of RxJS as [Lodash](https://lodash.com/) for events.

+ReactiveX combines the Observer pattern with the Iterator pattern and functional programming with collections to fill the need for an ideal way of managing sequences of events.

+The essential concepts in RxJS which solve async event management are:

+- Observable: represents the idea of an invokable collection of future values or events.
+- Observer: is a collection of callbacks that knows how to listen to values delivered by the Observable.
+- Subscription: represents the execution of an Observable, is primarily useful for cancelling the execution.
+- Operators: are pure functions that enable a functional programming style of dealing with collections with operations like map, filter, concat, reduce, etc.
+- Subject: is equivalent to an EventEmitter, and the only way of multicasting a value or event to multiple Observers.
+- Schedulers: are centralized dispatchers to control concurrency, allowing us to coordinate when computation happens on e.g. setTimeout or requestAnimationFrame or others.

+# Introduction

+RxJS is a library for composing asynchronous and event-based programs by using observable sequences.
+It provides one core type, the Observable, satellite types (Observer, Schedulers, Subjects) and operators inspired by Array#extras (map, filter, reduce, every, etc) to allow handling asynchronous events as collections.

 # ¿Qué es RxJS Docu?

 Este proyecto está basado en la documentación oficial de RxJS y es una versión de la documentación en Castellano.
 Además de los ejemplos que encuentras en la documentación oficial se han incorporado otros que permiten ampliar los conocimientos a los lectores.